-When a hurricane threatens to hit North Carolina, Novant Health and New Hanover Regional Medical Center (NHRMC), now part of Novant Health, focus on the four Cs: communications, coordination, command and control.
+When a hurricane threatens to hit North Carolina, Novant Health and New Hanover Regional Medical Center focus on the four Cs: communications, coordination, command and control.

 Stevens weathered multiple hurricanes in his 15 years at Novant Health Brunswick Medical Center, including spending six nights at the hospital during Hurricane Florence.
 He’s a pro at preparing early – and thinking about the next storm before the current one is even over.

 “I tell people to evacuate early,” he said.
 “Don’t wait until you need the shelter – especially if you or someone in your household has an underlying health condition.
 Make your evacuation plan before you need it.”